chakrit/xrequire/README.md

 // we'll get AdminRole, StaffRole and GuestRole all neat and clean :)
 ```

-* Implemented in pure JS with 100% test coverage (yeah, there wasn't much to be tested anyway.)
+* Implemented in pure JS with high test coverage
+  (yeah, there wasn't much to be tested anyway.)

 ```sh
 $ make cover